GTGaganReddy/logiflow/API_DOCUMENTATION.md

 - "Reserve TRK-008 for urgent delivery tomorrow"
 - "Mark load 3 as completed at 4:30 PM"
 - "Set delivery date for ABC Corp to July 15th"
+- "Add pickup milestone at Warehouse A for load 1 at 9:00 AM"
+- "Update milestone 3 status to completed with actual time 2:15 PM"
+- "Create break milestone for load 2 with 30 minutes duration"
+- "Mark delivery milestone as delayed with actual time 6:30 PM"

 The assistant should parse these commands and make the appropriate API calls to update the dashboard.